jasonmar/dataproc-client/README.md

 Replace the following placeholders:

+* `YOUR_TARGET_CLUSTER` The server Dataproc Cluster name (DON'T include the '-m') where the client VM will point to to run Hive and Spark, for example 'hiver-server'
 * `YOUR_PROJECT` The project name
 * `YOUR_CLIENT` The Client Cluster name (DON"T include the '-m'), for example "test-client-dp-demo"
 * `YOUR_SERVICE_ACCOUNT` The service account (in email format like 'hive-demo@project-name.iam.gserviceaccount.com`).
 It should have the required access to GCP APIs/services, for example, Dataproc, Compute Engine, GCS.